Broad Research Goals and Agenda

 One of the primary foci in my research agenda has been to understand the analytical and statistical properties of learning systems.
 The ability to generalize learned results to a novel situation is a key requirement for a learning system.
 The framework of functional analysis is a good starting point for formalizing such concepts. |

 (1) Reproducing Kernel Hilbert Space (RKHS) Based Learning Methods We have developed a method of formalizing the concept of learning as an inverse optimization problem employing techniques from functional analysis and Reproducing Kernel Hilbert Spaces.
-Then, by moving the analysis from the space of training samples to the approximating function space, we have devised a novel method of directly optimizing the generalization error.
-This method -- in contrast to techniques that optimize training error and then perform regularization to prevent overfitting -- is theoretically sound and provides better control over implicit assumptions one makes while solving such optimization problems.
-This formalization has enabled us to devise efficient methods of performing exact incremental learning with guaranteed optimal generalization for a particular solution space.
-This research has been a forerunner to the now popular large margin and kernel methods in the machine learning community.
 [For Related Publications, check here] An offshoot of this framework is that it has enabled us to provide solutions to ill-understood concepts of active learning from an analytical perspective.
 [For Related Publications, check here] |

 Some example kernels |